My Muse’s First Draft

 Is she sending me all this?
 It feels as if the story has come from a source outside myself.
 And the experience has been intense.
 I’ve been in this world, caught up in the joys and traumas and fiery conflicts and triumphs and pains, since the middle of December.
 A fantastic ride.

-This is the fourth in my series from the Minoan World.
-One reason I could write an epic historical novel so quickly is that most of the research was already done for the first three, my scenario already developed.
+This is a book in my series from the Minoan world.
+One reason I could write an epic historical novel so quickly is that most of the research was already done for the earlier books, my scenario already developed.
 I just had to keep track of the generations and remain consistent–not always easy, but easier than the years of research that went into the first.

 And Thalia isn’t done.
-Even before I finished this one, she started sending scenes for a fifth.
+Even before I finished this book, she started sending scenes for a new one.
 I’ll get the notes down, but I’m asking her for a brief rest.